ivanpreziosi/gastropod/README.md

 ## Run Migrations
-After publishng a new migration will be present in your app's migrations folder: "2022_02_13_172741create_gastropod_admins_table.php"
+After publishng your assets, a new migration will be present in your app's migrations folder: `2022_02_13_172741create_gastropod_admins_table.php`.
 It defines a new table in your database to hold reference to users allowed to access gastropod.

-Now you should run your migrations to let artisan create the Admins table for you:
+Now you should run your migrations to let artisan create the Admins table for you, by running the artisan migrate command:
 ```
 php artisan migrate
 ```